How to buy Computershare (CPU) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Computershare Limited is an information technology services business based in Australia.
-Computershare shares (CPU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Computershare is a capital markets business based in Australia.
+Computershare shares (CPU) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Computershare has a trailing 12-month revenue of around $2.3 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Computershare